cjlint/go-webcrawler/README.md

 found in the href attribute of `<a>` tags.
 Crawls up to a specified depth (defaults to 3) or crawls indefinitely if the user sets `-depth 0`.
-I did not implement a limit to the amount of concurrency in the program, so crawling indefinitely could end with the program running out of resources.

 ## How to Run